Ali-Said1/Bitboy/README.md

 In order to test and simulate each game without requiring the physical TFT, we developed several Python-based renderers.
 These renderers utilize Keil's debugger to extract the game's memory and effectively "simulate" a TFT display.
 This approach allowed us to validate the game's logic before deploying it to the actual hardware.
 It also simplified debugging, as software issues could be identified and resolved prior to involving hardware.

 ### Simulation Projects
 The simulation projects can be found in the `SimulationProjects` directory within the repository.
-Each game has its own dedicated Python renderer, designed to replicate the behavior of the TFT.
+Each game has its own dedicated Python renderer, designed to replicate the behaviour of the TFT.

 ### Setup
 To run the simulation projects, follow these steps: